CommandLineLabs/completegeek/README.md

 ### General Office / Basic Skills (You gotta have all of these.)
 * Basic competence in Microsoft Word, PowerPoint, and Excel
     * Power-user level (especially in Excel) at a later date.
-* Text editing (using the editor of your choice) in Markdown
+* Markdown basics
 * Typing (touch typing, two-finger typing, nose typing, or whatever) with competence and a reasonable rate of speed.
+* Pick a text editor.
+Vim, Emacs, Sublime Text, Atom, a quill pen, whatever, doesn't matter, but pick one and get damn good at it.
+Customize it to suit exactly the way you work and the things you work on.

 ### Desktop Operating Systems
 * If you don't have a preference and can afford it, get an Apple laptop or desktop.
 If you have a preference, get that.